jakebutler/content-style-guide/README.md

 • pre- and post- : no hyphen unless followed by capitals *(Examples: prenatal, postgraduate, pre-MIT)*

-###Q###

-• question marks: use only one at the end of a sentence, no matter how urgent your question

-• quotation marks: always go outside of commas, periods, exclamation points, question marks, and ellipses *(Examples: "I think I've found the answer!" // "Oh, really?" // "Well ..." he said, "maybe not." // "OK."
-She turned back around.
-"There's always next time.")*

 ###R###

 • re- : doesn't normally take a hyphen.
 Takes a hyphen when closing the prefix would accidentally create another word *(Examples: reconstruct, reopen BUT re-present, re-creation)*